Helixform/CodeCursor/README.md

 ## Getting Started

-You don't need to configure anything before starting using it.
+You have to sign in the Cursor account or configure you own API keys to use this extension.
+Please refer to the [Custom API Keys](#custom-api-keys) section for details.

 ### Code Generation